a-schaefers/funtutorials/libvirt.md

 ## Enabling the libvirtd service

-#### Set the virsh net "default" (the default libvirt NAT) to be autostarted by libvirtd
-virsh net-autostart default

 #### Start the libvirtd service:
 rc-service libvirtd start

 #### Add the libvirtd service to the openrc default runlevel:
 rc-update add libvirtd

+## Enabling the "default" libvirt NAT

+#### Set the virsh net "default" (the default libvirt NAT) to be autostarted by libvirtd
+virsh net-autostart default
+#### Start the "default" virsh network
+virsh net-start default
+#### For good measure, restart the libvirtd service to ensure everything has taken effect.
+rc-service libvirtd restart

 #### You can verify the default NAT is up is up using ifconfig:
 ifconfig

+...
 virbr0: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500
         inet 192.168.122.1  netmask 255.255.255.0  broadcast 192.168.122.255
         ether 52:54:00:74:7a:ac  txqueuelen 1000  (Ethernet)